cincanproject/tools/stable/virustotal/README.md

-# "Analyze suspicious files and URLs to detect types of malware"
+# Analyze suspicious files and URLs to detect types of malware

 Retrieves file or url results from VirusTotal.
 By default only sends hash of a file to check if the file has already been analyzed.